Higher-derivative corrections to small black rings: Small black rings from rotating strings

-Finally, the 5-dimensional metric can be obtained from Eq.~(\ref{eq:metric2chargebr}) by simply replacing ${\cal Z}^{(0)}_{+}$, ${\cal Z}^{(0)}_{-}$ and $\omega^{(0)}$ by the expressions given in Eqs.~(\ref{eq:zpcorrectedsbr}), (\ref{eq:zmcorrectedsbr}) and (\ref{eq:omegacorrectedsbr}).
-As it occurs in the zeroth-order solution, the would-be horizon is at $y\rightarrow -\infty$, where the product $\zp \zm$ diverges.
-In Fig.~\ref{fig:singularity}, where we have represented the Ricci scalar of the 5-dimensional metric $R_{\rm{E}, 5}$ as a function of $\log |y|$, one can see that the curvature singularity at $y\rightarrow-\infty$ persists.
-As a matter of fact, one can check that in the $y\rightarrow -\infty$ limit, the radius of the 2-sphere ${\mathbb S}^2$ goes to zero as $R_{2}\sim|y|^{-1/3}$ whereas the radius of the circle ${\mathbb S}^{1}$ diverges as $R_{\psi}\sim|y|^{2/3}$.\footnote{This implies that the product $R_{2}^{2}R_{\psi}$, which would be proportional to the area, is finite and indeed proportional to $\sqrt{q^2R^2-\qp \qm}$, which would be in agreement with the scaling argument of \cite{Sen:1995in, Dabholkar:2006za}.}
+It is clear that the near-horizon geometry is not ${\mathrm {AdS}}_{3}\times{\mathbb S}^2$ as in the supersymmetric three-charge black rings of \cite{Elvang:2004ds, Bena:2004de, Gauntlett:2004qy}.
+In fact, \eqref{eq:nearhorizon} describes a geometry with a curvature singularity at $y\to-\infty$.
+In order to show this explicitly, we have represented the Ricci scalar $R_{\rm{E}, 5}$ of the five-dimensional metric $g_{\rm{E}, 5}{}_{\mu\nu}$ as a function of $\log |y|$, see Fig.~\ref{fig:singularity}.
+Looking again at \eqref{eq:nearhorizon}, we see that the radius of the 2-sphere ${\mathbb S}^2$ vanishes in the $y\to -\infty$ limit as $R_{2}\sim |y|^{-1/3}$, while the radius of the circle ${\mathbb S}^{1}$ diverges as $R_{\psi}\sim y^{2/3}$.
+This implies that the product $R_{2}^{2}R_{\psi}$, which is proportional to the area of hypersurfaces of constant $t$ and $y$, is finite in the $y\to-\infty$ limit.\footnote{Moreover, the area is proportional to the quantity $\sqrt{q^2R^2-\qp \qm}$, which would be in agreement with the scaling argument of \cite{Sen:1995in, Dabholkar:2006za}.
+Let us note that the inequality $q^2R^2-{\cal Q}_+{\cal Q}_->0$ must hold in order to ensure that the metric has the right signature at the horizon.
+While this condition on its own is not enough to avoid closed timelike curves everywhere, we have checked numerically that there are values of the parameters for which these causal pathologies are absent.}